-Compared to the modernity of the Toyota City Showcase, the History Garage offers an entirely different and appropriately nostalgic feel.
-Not solely focused on Toyota models, it’s a space where historic models from all over the world are gathered in a museum-like celebration of the automobile.
-The broad, 30-metre-long corridor leading to the pavilion feels like Toyota’s equivalent of Hollywood Boulevard – a star-studded celebration of its rallying heritage.
+Compared to the modernity of the Toyota City Showcase, the History Garage offered an entirely different and appropriately nostalgic feel.
+Not solely focused on Toyota models, it was a space where historic models from all over the world were gathered in a museum-like celebration of the automobile.
+The broad, 30-metre-long corridor leading to the pavilion felt like Toyota’s equivalent of Hollywood Boulevard – a star-studded celebration of its rallying heritage.

 Walking into the main collection hall, your imagination runs riot thinking about the difficulties and joys associated with the sourcing and restoration of some of these vehicles.
-Most of the cars hail from the so-called Golden Age of motoring, the 1950s to the 1970s.
-But in between there are some gems from Toyota’s early days.
-For example, where do you find spare parts or body panels for a rarity such as the incredible 1938 Toyota Model AB Phaeton below?
+Most of the cars hailed from the so-called Golden Age of motoring, the 1950s to the 1970s.
+But in between there were some gems from Toyota’s early days.
+For example, where would you find spare parts or body panels for a rarity such as the incredible 1938 Toyota Model AB Phaeton below?

 Toyota Mega Web: Ride Studio

-While the majority of Toyota Mega Web is primarily directed at adults, the third and final pavilion is entirely dedicated to the car enthusiasts of the future – children.
-Ride Studio offers children and youths from age three to 18 the opportunity to drive and learn about traffic laws within a safe, controlled environment.
+While the majority of Toyota Mega Web is primarily directed at adults, the third and final pavilion was entirely dedicated to the car enthusiasts of the future – children.
+Ride Studio offered children and youths from age three to 18 the opportunity to drive and learn about traffic laws within a safe, controlled environment.

-A couple of options are available depending on the age of the child but the highlight is a drive of Toyota’s family-friendly Camatte concept.
-This is a one-plus-two electric vehicle that puts the child front and centre, with one or both parents tucked behind in the second row.
-After a brief training session, the budding young driver is unleashed on two laps of a 230m indoor course – with a few pedestrian hazards thrown in to ensure they are attentive to their surroundings.
+A couple of options were available depending on the age of the child but the highlight was a drive of Toyota’s family-friendly Camatte concept.
+This is a one-plus-two electric vehicle that put the child front and centre, with one or both parents tucked behind in the second row.
+After a brief training session, the budding young driver wa unleashed on two laps of a 230m indoor course – with a few pedestrian hazards thrown in to ensure they are attentive to their surroundings.

 Can I visit Toyota Mega Web?

-In July 2021, Toyota Motor Corporation announced yesterday that Mega Web will close on 31 December 2021.
+Sadly not.
+In July 2021, Toyota Motor Corporation announced that Mega Web would close on 31 December 2021.
 More than 127 million people have visited the attraction since 1999.